benjaminesser/pathofinder/README.md

 # snpfinder

-`snpfinder` is a Python-based tool designed to identify single nucleotide polymorphisms (SNPs) from mpileup files.
-By integrating variant calling algorithms, `snpfinder` helps researchers quickly and efficiently pinpoint SNPs form genomic data.
+`snpfinder` is a lightweight Python-based variant caller designed for identifying and classifying single nucleotide polymorphisms (SNPs) from mpileup files.

 ## Features